What are cookies?

 - To allow us to tailor content or advertisements to match your preferred interests.

 - To avoid showing you the same advertisements repeatedly.

 - To support sales activities and provide direct marketing communications to you if you have consented to receive such communications.

 - To compile statistics that allow us to understand how users interact with our Sites, such as from which web page a user visited prior to arriving at our Sites, how long users remained on one of our Sites’ pages, and what website users visited directly after they left the mist.com domain of our Sites.

 - To help us improve our Sites.

 - To protect the security of our Sites.

-Cookies we use may collect such information as IP address, mobile identifier and the browser and type of operating system of the device you used to access our Site and certain activity data of the device, such as pages viewed and links clicked.
+Cookies we use may collect information such as IP address, mobile identifier and the browser and type of operating system of the device you used to access our Site and certain activity data of the device, for example, pages viewed and links clicked.

 What categories of cookies do you use?